Volkan Eğri

-Volkan Eğri (born 2 April 1998) is a professional footballer who plays as a left winger.
+Volkan Eğri (born 2 April 1998) is a professional footballer who plays as a left winger for Sakaryaspor.
 Born in Germany, he is a youth international for Turkey.

 Club career

 A youth product of the German clubs Darmstadt 98 and Eintracht Frankfurt, Eğri signed his first professional contract with Sivasspor on 16 August 2019.
 He made his professional debut with Sivasspor in a 2–2 Süper Lig tie with Gençlerbirliği on 22 December 2019.
 He went on loan to the Bosnian club Čelik Zenica in January 2020, and followed that with a loan to Sivas Belediyespor on 6 October 2020.

 International career

 Born in Germany, Eğri is of Turkish descent.
 He represented the Turkey U18s in 2015.